 External evaluation of projects under EU Health Programme, evaluation of national policies in nutrition, investment in health promotion

-External evaluator of EU Health Innovation Programmes.
+External expert of EU Health Innovation Programmes

 HCN also has a network of colleagues across the EU that we involve as in-house consultants when needed.